The best things to do with kids in Southern Queensland Country

 For even more exercise, head to Queen Mary Falls outside Killarney.
 An easy 20-minute stroll takes you to the lookout point showing Spring Creek plunging 40 metres to a pool below.
 And don’t worry, the clearly marked trail is easy enough for even a toddler to navigate.

 Continue along the track to reach the rainforest at the bottom for a total walk of two hours.
-Make sure you pack bird feed to entice the gorgeous rosellas and lorikeets even closer.
 A BBQ area set amongst the eucalypt forest offers the ideal resting spot after your walk.

-For the perfect picnic, head to Picnic Point in Toowoomba.
-With beautiful views over the range and an (almost) equally exciting playground, this park suits families of all ages and sizes.
+Picnic Point by name, perfect picnic point by nature!
+With beautiful views over the range and an (almost) equally exciting playground, this park near Toowoomba suits families of all ages and sizes.

 Pack a basket full of goodies or head to the café for a meal before walking it off on the trails around the park.
 Bonus points if you can find the hidden garden at the base of the waterfall.